snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Note, `snakemake --sdm conda ...` works as intended.

-To ensure the working of this plugin, install it in your base environment for the desired workflow.
+To ensure that this plugin is working, install it in your base environment for the desired workflow.

 ### Using Cluster Environment:  Modules